vicident/texture_nets/README.md

 ```
 ### Train

-Use this command to learn a generator to sylize like in the next example.
+Use this command to learn a generator to stylize like in the next example.
 ```
 th stylization_train.lua -style_image data/textures/cezanne.jpg -train_hdf5 <path/to/generated/hdf5> -noise_depth 3 -model_name pyramid -normalize_gradients -train_images_path <path/to/ILSVRC2012> -content_weight 0.8